It starts with me

 A lot can happen in fifty years.
 We’re not holding ourselves together, much less the world.
 In fact, we could learn a lot from the world at this point.
 There’s a group of nations that’s been trying much harder than we are to do something about our cooking climate.

-I have a loyal friend who doesn’t believe a lot of what I do.
+I have a loyal friend who doesn’t share a lot of my beliefs.
 She’s not even convinced that our election system is legit, not sure our president was elected fairly.
 But even she drives a hybrid vehicle and agrees that man-made climate change is real.

 So how has our political system so split apart that we can’t agree on one urgent priority, our most existential threat?
 In the face of inexorable drought, melting ice, wildfires and toxic smoke blanketing the country from the fires eating up our sources of oxygen, all worsening year by year.
 In the face of data that’s been piling up for decades telling us that we caused this and we need to fix it, we have a minority of people and politicians in sway to a hold on power, a grip that keeps them clinging to a belief system in spite of science.